project-imas/app-password/README.md

 ## Vulnerabilities Addressed
 1. No application password
    - CWE-521: Weak Password Requirements
+   - SRG-APP-000129-MAPP-000029 Severity-CAT II: The mobile application must implement automated mechanisms to enforce access control restrictions which are not provided by the operating system.
 2. Open Application Authentication
    - CWE-287: Improper Authentication
 3. iOS Keychain contents vulnerable to jailbreak